Ensono/amido.github.io/docs/workloads/common/data/pysparkle/pysparkle_quickstart.md

 ## Prerequisites

 Spark runs on Java 8/11/17, Java 8 prior to version 8u362 support is deprecated as of Spark 3.4.0.
-For details see: https://spark.apache.org/docs/latest/.
+For details see: [Spark Documentation](https://spark.apache.org/docs/latest/).

 ## Local execution